Ricardo Pérez Godoy: Military Junta

 The military coup was condemned throughout the world: the initial reaction abroad was of disgust and dismay, something the military junta had not expected.
 Nine Latin American countries suspended or broke off diplomatic relations.
 The United States resumed diplomatic links with the new government after several months.

+According to one observer, Godoy was “a soldier of progressive views who was convinced that the army could do a better job than the politicians in tackling the problems with which the country was faced.”
+Under Godoy, cabinet positions were given to progressive officers while a National Planning Institute was set up to plan for social reform as well as economic development.
 Promising a "New Peru", Pérez Godoy pushed through a 24% increase in the budget and decreed new taxes to pay for it, including a one dollar-a-ton levy on anchovies that provoked a strike and threatened to close down the thriving fishmeal industry.
 And when he refused to approve the construction of a new hospital for Vargas Prada's Air Force and six new ships for Torres Matos' national steamship line, the other junta members turned on him.

 Politically, Pérez Godoy was generally in favor of carrying out the promised June elections even if they should result in a victory for the leftist-turned-moderate APRA Party of Víctor Raúl Haya de la Torre.
 However, in early 1963, he showed more of an inclination to deviate from the original plan and to stay in power longer than initially planned.